sanyassyed/data-engineering-zoomcamp-project/week5/README.md

 * Goto the localhost forwarded port 4040 to view the spark jobs being executed by spark master

 ## Useful Codes
+* Before starting the notebook to run spark cluster execute the below commands
 * To run pyspark in the VM
     ```bash
     export PYTHONPATH="${SPARK_HOME}/python/:$PYTHONPATH"